REditorSupport/vscode-R/README.md

 This extension contributes the following settings:

-* `rtvsc.rterm.windows`: set to R term's path for Windows
+* `r.rterm.windows`: set to R term's path for Windows
-* `rtvsc.rterm.mac`: set to R term's path for Mac OS X
+* `r.rterm.mac`: set to R term's path for Mac OS X
-* `rtvsc.rterm.linux`: set to R term's path for Linux
+* `r.rterm.linux`: set to R term's path for Linux

 ## Known Issues